SEMANTiCS-org/2025-semantics-org.github.io/content/orkg.md

  For more information on how to accompany your paper submission with an ORKG Comparison please visit: <a href="https://orkg.org/help-center/article/38/Accompany_your_paper_submission_with_an_ORKG_comparison" target="_blank">here</a>
 </p>
 <p style="text-align: justify !important;">
-Author(s) of SEMANTiCS 2024 will have the opportunity to provide an ORKG Comparison during the submission process through the EasyChair submission form.
-The author(s) of the most outstanding ORKG Comparison will receive a "Best ORKG Comparison Award" with 300 Euro.
-To learn more about how to create an ORKG Comparison and features of the interface, please visit: <a href="https://orkg.org/help-center/article/17/How-to_and_demonstration_videos" target="_blank">here</a>
+Author(s) of SEMANTiCS 2025 will have the opportunity to provide an ORKG Comparison during the submission process through the EasyChair submission form.
+The author(s) of the most outstanding ORKG Comparison will receive a "Best ORKG Comparison Award".
+To learn more about how to create an ORKG Comparison and features of the interface, please visit<a href="https://orkg.org/help-center/article/17/How-to_and_demonstration_videos" target="_blank">here</a>
 </p>